brecht beuselinck is an audio engineer and sound designer. he studied sound at

 and music technology at

-ircam in paris. his career started in brussels, working at
+ircam in paris. his career started in brussels, working with

-blindman and freelancing for various theatres. after moving to ghent he worked for several years with a large range of directors and composers at
+blindman ensemble and freelancing for various theatres and concert venues. after moving to ghent he worked for several years with a large range of directors and composers at

 lod music theatre.

-brecht delivers sound design and live mixes for dance, theatre and opera performances with companies such as
+brecht provides recordings, sound design and live mixes for dance, theatre and opera performances with companies such as

 kristien de proost and soprano

-lieselot de wilde. more recently he worked with
+lieselot de wilde. more recently he created with

 brecht performed a live score on stage for

-wilde's latest performance "figurine" he plays the double bass, alongside a prerecorded soundscape.
+lieselot de wilde's performance "figurine" he plays the double bass, alongside a prerecorded soundscape.

 off duty he finds solace in his vinyl collection, reveling in the joys of diverse musical expressions. with a soft spot for rhythmic beats, textured layers and field recordings, he assembles mixes for internet radio and live sets under the alias